The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Rauðárfoss waterfall at Kirkjubæjarklaustur

-This travel-blog is mainly on the 3 beautiful waterfalls on the South-coast; Skógafoss, Seljalandsfoss, and Gljúfrabúi, but you can see several other beautiful waterfalls by the ring-road in South Iceland.
-If you drive much further on then you will see Rauðárfoss from ring-road 1.
+I wrote this travel blog mainly to introduce you to the three beautiful waterfalls in South Iceland: Skógafoss, Seljalandsfoss, and Gljúfrabúi, but you can see several other beautiful waterfalls along the Ring Road in South Iceland.

-Rauðárfoss waterfall is located by Kirkjubæjarklaustur village some 250 km away from Reykjavík.
+Rauðárfoss waterfall is located by Kirkjubæjarklaustur village, some 250 km away from Reykjavík.
 It is so distinctive, set in russet columnar basalt.
 Isn't it just beautiful?

-I love visiting it when the sun is shining as the whole waterfall and the columnar basalt glisten and almost look like they are glowing.
-Rauðárfoss means Red River Falls and the river is called Rauðá or Red River.
+I love visiting it when the sun is shining, as the whole waterfall and the columnar basalt glisten and almost look like they are glowing.
+Rauðárfoss means Red River Falls, and the river is called Rauðá or Red River.

 Rauðárfoss waterfall at Kirkjubæjarklaustur